USGS-WiM/STNField/README.md

 After having zoomed in, click the extent back button (left arrow) to return to your previous extent.
 Then click the extent forward button (right arrow) to go back forward.
 Finally, test the reset original extent button (globe) to return to the default map extent.

+At the bottom center, you will see indicators of map scale and cursor coordinates.
+Please be sure these numbers are both valid and dynamic (changing) as you change extents and mvoe your cursor around the map.

 ####Basemaps